1. Responsibility and Management

 - Are all staff in your organisation familiar with the Education Services for Overseas Students Act 2000 (ESOS Act) and National Code?

-- What are your organisations key recruitment strategies and future marketing plans to increase students numbers sent to USC?
+- What are your organisation’s key recruitment strategies and future marketing plans to increase student numbers sent to USC?

 2.2.9 The agreement is valid once signed by both parties and commences on the date of the last signature on the agreement.

 2.2.10 The representative details are to be added to the USC Representatives webpage and will remain for the duration of the agreement, unless the agreement is terminated prior to this.